s0md3v/s0md3v.github.io/_posts/2025/2025-01-12-get-life-together.markdown

 > **Note:** Dopamine production is significantly influenced by factors like poor sleep and inadequate nutrition.
 If you are experiencing apathy and lack of motivation without an underlying medical condition such as depression or ADHD, it may be worth considering whether lifestyle factors are contributing to low dopamine levels.

-Now that we have a better understanding of the reward system and dopamine, lets talk about how to use this information to our advantage.
+Now that we have a better understanding of the reward system and dopamine, let's talk about how to use this information to our advantage.

 ## How to get things done
 First of all, procrastination is not limited to "getting distracted by immediate rewards".
 See if anything applies to you from the following list: